 Some might already know about my old project – Exparia (a making-of article on 80lv was published last year).
-It was well received and I see that our communities have a huge interested in UE4 in-depth technique of stylized look dev and rendering.
+It was well received and I see that our communities have a huge interested in UE4 in-depth technique of stylized look dev and rendering to make 3D model.
 Therefore I am pleased to write more about this topic, in particular, a case study – my latest project – Pisciasa.
 She is one of my OC collections (girls with mecha monsters series) and above all she is my entry for the recent contest by CubeBrush – ArtWar2.

 Having experience from Exparia and my past projects, I know there are numerous of points I need to work on.
 First I need a more detail 2d concept so that I would know exactly what kind of look/visual goal I should aim for in UE4 as well as what kind of effects, stylized shaders I need to make in UE4.

 The render quality of the final image in UE4 also needs to be improved, having a better shadow, better lighting, better AA, and details render etc.

 Lastly, on top of all, I need a better planning and schedule to help me finishing Pisciasa before ARTWAR2 deadline.
 Which having a clear 2D concept as an art goal help me greatly in planning my production and vision the final result.

 The modeling & texturing workflows of Pisciasa are pretty basic and straightforward, for more detail of how I did the design and planning my modeling/texturing process you can visit the production breakdown article on CubeBrush blog which will be published soon by the time I am writing this, and process video below: